by Scott Mehl © Unofficial Royalty 2015

 Victoria Eugenie threw herself into her new role as Queen and began working with charities that supported the poor, promoted education, and took a particular interest in nursing and hospital care.
 She would later be instrumental in reorganizing the Spanish Red Cross and is often credited with helping to advance the healthcare system in Spain.
 Despite a somewhat rocky relationship at first, she soon became greatly admired and loved by the Spanish people.

 Following the establishment of the Second Spanish Republic in 1931, the family went into exile.
 Settling first in France, and then Italy, the couple soon went their separate ways.
-Ena returned to London, taking up residence at 34 Porchester Terrace, to be close to her mother.
-In 1938, she would reunite with her husband in Rome, for the christening of their grandson, Juan Carlos.
-The following year she left London and returned to Rome.
+Ena returned to London, taking up residence at 34 Porchester Terrace to be close to her mother.
+In 1938, she would reunite with her husband in Rome, for the christening of their grandson Juan Carlos, future King of Spain.
+The following year Ena left London and returned to Rome.
 Despite their separation, she was concerned about Alfonso’s diminishing health and wanted to be nearby.
 Alfonso died in February 1941, surrounded by his family.
-Less than a year later, she was forced to leave Italy, as members of Mussolini’s government were accusing her of spying.
+Less than a year later, she was forced to leave Italy, as members of Mussolini’s government accused her of spying.
 She settled in Lausanne, Switzerland, at the Hotel Royal.
 Several years later, in 1947, Ena purchased a villa – Vieille Fontaine – in Lausanne.
-It was here, in 1961, that she welcomed the media to announce the engagement of her grandson, Juan Carlos, and Princess Sophia of Greece.
+It was here, in 1961, that she welcomed the media to announce the engagement of her grandson Juan Carlos and Princess Sophia of Greece.

 In February 1968, Queen Victoria Eugenie returned to Spain for the first time since going into exile in 1931.
 Staying at the Palace of Liria with her goddaughter, the Duchess of Alba, Ena was there to serve as godmother to her new great-grandson, the future King Felipe VI of Spain.
 She was deeply touched by the crowds who came to greet her wherever she went and tried to see as many things as she could during her short visit.
-After the christening, she allegedly took General Franco aside to discuss the future of the monarchy, and particularly the succession to the throne.
-Several different stories exist about the actual conversation, but she had previously stressed that it would probably be best to skip over her son, Juan, and entrust the future of the monarchy, and Spain, to Juan Carlos.
+After the christening, she allegedly took General Franco aside to discuss the monarchy’s future, particularly the succession to the throne.
+Several different stories exist about the actual conversation but Ena had previously stressed that it would probably be best to skip over her son Juan and entrust the future of the monarchy, and Spain, to Juan Carlos.

 Ena’s trip to Spain would be one of her last public appearances.
 She returned to her home in Switzerland, and soon her health began to fail.
 Victoria Eugenie of Battenberg, Queen of Spain, passed away on April 15, 1969, at her home in Lausanne, Switzerland, surrounded by her family.
 Ironically, it was 38 years to the day that she had been forced to leave Spain in 1931.
 Her funeral was held at the Church of the Sacred Heart in Lausanne, Switzerland and she was buried in the nearby Cemetery Bois-de-Vaux.
 In April 1985, her grandson, King Juan Carlos, had her remains returned to Spain where they were interred in the Pantheon of the Kings in the Royal Crypt of the Royal Basilica of San Lorenzo de El Escorial in San Lorenzo de El Escorial, Spain.